 The EPP strives for a democratic, transparent and efficient Europe that is close to its citizens.
 The EPP wants a prosperous Europe through the promotion of a free market economy with a social consciousness.

 The EPP is the EU’s centre-right party and its largest and most influential political family.
-The EPP currently includes 80 parties and partners from 43 countries, the President of the European Commission, 8 EU and 3 non-EU heads of state and government, 9 members of the European Commission and the largest Group in the European Parliament.
+The EPP currently includes 81 parties and partners from 43 countries, the President of the European Commission, President of the European Parliament, 8 EU and 3 non-EU heads of state and government, 9 members of the European Commission and the largest Group in the European Parliament.

 In 2009 the EPP conducted – in close cooperation with its national member-parties – its first Europe-wide campaign for the June 2009 European elections and reinforced its leading position in the European Parliament.